DoroJosh/ternary-search-tree/README.md

 - **Commit Message Format**: Use of conventional guidelines.
 - **Pull Request**: Open pull requests should be reviewed before merging into the `development` branch.

+## Implementation on HPC structure
+The script used to run this project on the HPC is available under the file name 'jobscript_tst.slurm'.
+Note, in the script, the number of nodes and tasks were not specified because we used the default option (one node and one task)